qhzhang95/qhzhang95.github.io/_pages/cv.md

 Service and leadership
 ------
-* Journal reviewer of Photonics Research, Optics Express, Journal of the Optical Society of America A, and Advanced Materials.
+* Journal reviewer of Physical Review Letters, Photonics Research, Physical Review E, Optics Express, Physical Review Applied, Journal of the Optical Society of America A, and Advanced Materials.

 Honors and awards
 ------